-The school welcomes children with additional educational needs and offers a range of additional support.
+The school welcomes children with mild learning difficulties and offers a range of additional support.
 There is a policy of inclusion in most mainstream classes with withdrawal from one or two subjects decided in consultation with parents, the pupil (age dependent) and teachers.

 Where known or suspected, parents are expected to make the school aware of any additional needs their child may have, before admission into the school.

-The school has provision for children who have little to no knowledge of the English language.
+The school has limited provision for children who have no knowledge of the English language.
+Special oral and written tests may be used to determine the child’s proficiency in English.
 The approach and support offered by the school is age dependent and is outlined in the table below.

 |EYU and KS1||Pupils are supported in mainstream classes – both beginners and those with a more advanced knowledge.|